The non-backtracking random walk and its usage for vertex clustering: Vertex clustering

+The average degree of a real world graph on $m$ edges and $n$ vertices is $\frac{2m}{n}$.
+The expected average degree of the random graph $G_n$ generated from the $SBM_k$ model is

+where $c_a =\sum_{b=1}^k r_b c_{ab}$ is the average degree of cluster $a$.
+It is valid only if self-loops are allowed.
+Otherwise, $c_a$ and $c$ should be decreased with a term of order $\frac1{n}$, but it will not make too much difference in the subsequent calculations.
+In~\cite{Bordenave}, the case when $c_a =c$ for all $a$ is considered.
+In this case $\frac1{c} {\bar \A}$ is a stochastic matrix, and so, the spectral radius of $\bar \A$ is $c$.

-As the eigenvectors, corresponding to the $k$ leading eigenvalues of $\B$ are close to those of the inflated $\bar \A$ (with an inner product approaching 1 as $n\to\infty$), and latter ones are step-vectors, there is an estimate between the diagonal-transformed ones and the weighted k-variance.
+In the assortative sparse stochastic $k$-cluster model, the leading $k$ eigenvalues of $\B$ are aligned with those of $\bar \A$, and the eigenvectors, corresponding to the $k$ leading eigenvalues of $\B$ are close to the inflated versions of those of $\bar \A$ (which is a matrix of rank $k$), with an inner product approaching 1 as $n\to\infty$, see~\cite{Bordenave}.
+Since latter ones are step-vectors, there is an estimate for the sum of the inner variances of the clusters, where the k-means objective is calculated via the convenient vertex representatives, see~\cite{Bolla13}.

 For the structural (real) eigenvalues of $\B$ we have